flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 If you see the above output, congratulations!
 You have just written and run your first Python program!

+If this did not work try the following:

+- Look where you saved `hello_world.py` have you navigated to the same folder in the command line?
+If not navigate to the folder `hello_world.py` is in before trying again.
+- Did you write *exactly* what was written above?
+Check it carefully before trying again.
+- Check that Python is working.
+Type "python" or "python3" into the terminal like it says in [Chapter 2](./02-Getting-Started.md).
+Does it work as it says there?
+If not check the [Troubleshooting Section](./02-Getting-Started.md/#troubleshooting-your-installation) in Chapter 2.

 **What is happening here?**
 Traditionally, displaying "Hello World!" in a console window is the first thing every programmer generally learns to do in a new language.
-Later we will get into more detail on how exactly everything works and what is happening on a fundamental level.
+Later, we will get into more detail on how exactly everything works.

 Go back to your Python file and add the following under the first line so the whole file looks like this: